Nirvana (band): Legacy

 Michael Azerrad argued in his Nirvana biography Come as You Are: The Story of Nirvana (1993) that Nevermind marked an epochal generational shift in music similar to the rock-and-roll explosion in the 1950s and the end of the baby boomer generation's dominance of the musical landscape.
 Azerrad wrote, "Nevermind came along at exactly the right time.
 This was music by, for, and about a whole new group of young people who had been overlooked, ignored, or condescended to."
-Fugazi frontman Guy Picciotto said: "It was like our record could have been a hobo pissing in the forest for the amount of impact it had ...
+Fugazi frontman Guy Picciotto said "It was like our record could have been a hobo pissing in the forest for the amount of impact it had ...
 It felt like we were playing ukuleles all of a sudden because of the disparity of the impact of what they did."

-Nirvana is one of the best-selling bands of all time, having sold more than 75 million records.
-With more than 28 million RIAA-certified units, Nirvana is also one of the best-selling music artists in the United States.
-They have achieved ten top 40 hits on the Billboard Alternative Songs chart, including five number-ones.
+Nirvana are one of the best-selling bands of all time, having sold more than 75 million records.
+With 32 million RIAA-certified units, they are also one of the bestselling music artists in the United States.
+They have achieved 10 Top 40 hits on the Billboard Alternative Songs chart, including five number-ones.
 Two of their studio albums and two of their live albums have reached the top spot on the Billboard 200.
-Nirvana has been awarded one diamond, three multiplatinum, seven platinum and two gold-certified albums in the United States by the RIAA, and four multiplatinum, four platinum, two gold and one silver-certified albums in the UK by the BPI.
+Nirvana have been awarded one diamond, three multiplatinum, seven platinum and two gold-certified albums in the United States by the RIAA, and four multiplatinum, four platinum, two gold and one silver-certified albums in the UK by the BPI.
 Nevermind, their most successful album, has sold more than 30 million copies worldwide, making it one of the best-selling albums ever.
-Their most successful song, "Smells Like Teen Spirit", is among the best-selling singles of all time, having sold 8 million copies.
+Their most successful song, "Smells Like Teen Spirit", is among the bestselling singles of all time, having been certified diamond with sales of 10 million copies.